 A word of advice, be careful screwing these in and out when the burner is hot.
 I have stripped a couple of these and messed up the inside of the burner, unable to put in another tip, so make sure to wait until it’s cooled enough to change the tips.
 If you want to keep burning with a Walnut Hollow, that’s a-okay.

 There’s no rule that says you have to upgrade.
-There a plenty of burners out there that do amazing work with a Walnut Hollow burner.
+There a plenty of artists out there that do amazing work with a brass tip kit.

 Soldering Irons.
 I have been contacted by a lot of people that use soldering irons and I have tried one myself.
 It’s an inexpensive option and the heat settings are a bit of an upgrade above the starter burners.

 The one I have is called a SYWON, which I purchased on Amazon.
 The heat gets really high and lets me burn a little faster than the Walnut Hollow.
 The draw back is the tip options, in that there aren’t many.
-It’s price makes it a great starter burner.
 If you decide that you love burning, upgrading may be your next step.

 A professional burner will also have the option for replaceable tips with prongs instead of screws.
 I have a Colwood Super Pro II and it offers both replaceable tips with prongs or fixed tip wands.
 With both options, you don’t have to worry about stripping your tips and waiting for the burner to cool to change out a tip.
 It’s much more convenient.

-A professional wood burner will also get hotter than the starter burners.
+A wire tip wood burner will also get hotter than the starter burners.
 Now that’s not to say you can’t achieve the same results with a starter burner, because you can.
 It’s just not as efficient.

 When you’re new to wood burning, try to find wood scraps for practicing.
 Get familiar with the heat settings and different types of wood, which takes us to our next topic, wood options.